AJ-Gaston/CS733-NLP/Semester_Project/README.md

 Finally, the main saves these results with the save_detailed_results function.
 Save_detailed_results takes the all_results list from the main.
 It creates a list called rows, which contains each restaurant and review window analysis.
 It extracts the restaurant info and the review windows analyzed from the all_results list.
 The specific row copies the restaurant info and updates with the review window information.
 It appends the updated row to list of rows and creates a pandas Dataframe from the list, called results_df.
 It creates a csv file called multi_window_analysis.
 Then it creates a list called summary rows.
 Summary_rows captures the largest review window information for each restaurant and creates a pandas Dataframe called summary_df.
 Then, it creates a csv file called restaurant_summary.
 Both of these fields are saved to the project repository for later analysis.
+I saved them to the model_created_files for simplicity.

 ## GUI
 For this part, I separated created a separate file.
 This file creates Guided User Interface, or GUI, with tkinter library.